EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 ### Evernode Labs Special Rights

-- These rules apply when determining Evernode Labs vote.
+- These rules apply when determining Evernode Labs' vote.

   - Always Eligible: Evernode Labs is always eligible to vote.
-  - Fall-Back Option: If there are no other eligible Participants, Evernode Labs vote is determinative.
+  - Fall-Back Option: If there are no other eligible Participants, Evernode Labs' vote is determinative.

-- In addition, Evernode Labs vote carries special weight depending upon the status of the game.
+- In addition, Evernode Labs' vote carries special weight depending upon the status of the game.
 - The Governance Game has three statuses.

-  - Piloted: Evernode Labs vote determines the outcome of all Proposals.
+  - Piloted: Evernode Labs' vote determines the outcome of all Proposals.
   - Co-Piloted: No Proposal can succeed unless Evernode Labs Supports it and it fails if Evernode Labs opposes it.
   - Auto-Piloted: The standard voting rules apply with Evernode Labs being treated equally with any other Participant.